December 25, 2014 / mascara / 0 Comments

 Reviewed by HEATHER TAYLOR JOHNSON

 Sometimes we read prose – a novel, perhaps, or a short story – and we think I bet this writer is a poet, too, and then we turn to the page that tells us of the author’s past publications and awards and, more often than not, we reward ourselves with a silent and motionless fist-pump because yes, the writer is a poet.
 These things we do not know; these things we can hear.
-And so it goes with Maxine Beneba Clark and her collection of short stories Foreign Soil.
-Turns out Clark is the author of two collections of poetry and is a spoken word artist.
+And so it goes with Maxine Beneba Clarke and her collection of short stories Foreign Soil.
+Turns out Clarke is the author of two collections of poetry and is a spoken word artist.
 This, you can hear.
 Listen:

 ‘She had a shiny cherry-red frame, scooped alloy Harley handlebars and sleek